skip to Main Content

 PRIZES

 One winner from each division (Primary to Tertiary) will be chosen, with the possibility of two in the case of a tie in one of the divisions.
-Please note that prizes are subject to change.
+Please note that prizes can be subject to change.

-Prizes will include trophies, certificates, Japan Foundation merchandise, Crunchyroll anime posters, Sugoi Co shop vouchers and tickets to Sugoi theatrical releases (thanks to the contest supporters) (TBC).
+Prizes can include trophies, certificates, Japan Foundation merchandise, Crunchyroll anime merchandise, Sugoi Co shop vouchers and tickets to Sugoi theatrical releases (thanks to the contest supporters) (TBC).

 All participants will be able to download a participation certificate.